Top 10 Disney World Resorts at Christmas

-While you are visiting the Poly, make sure to plan a meal or make time to pick up a Dole Whip.
+While you are visiting the Polynesian Resort, make sure to plan a meal or make time to pick up a Dole Whip.
 Often as Christmas Day grows near, you’ll find fun festive characters in the lobby or carolers singing the merriest of tunes.

 Related: Disney’s Polynesian Restaurant Guide

 We stop at Disney’s Animal Kingdom Lodge at our halfway point for a brief preview of the Christmas decor.
 Jamb House, the resort’s main lobby, will be completely decked out with the most beautiful tree on display.

 It is worth the trip to see the tree and the decorations.

 Related: Christmas at Disney’s Animal Kingdom Lodge

 Additionally, we see a new holiday element at Animal Kingdom Lodge in 2022, a gingerbread display.
 Animal Kingdom Lodge’s gingerbread features a giraffe and zebra!

 If you plan to visit Disney’s Animal Kingdom Lodge, you might also enjoy making a dinner reservation.
 It’s one of my favorite places to enjoy a meal, whether at The Mara, the resort’s quick service, or one of the outstanding table service restaurants.

 #4 Disney’s Boardwalk Inn